soumyabrataroy/Insurance_Premium_Prediction/README.md

-# prompt: explain the above code
+# Insurance Premium Prediction using Machine Learning

 The code snippet you provided is a comprehensive implementation of various machine learning algorithms to predict insurance charges based on various features like age, sex, BMI, children, smoker, and region.
 It begins by importing the necessary libraries and loading the insurance dataset.